-There have been certain amendments to the legislation, such as the introduction of the Variation of Trusts Act 1958 under the English Law (Application) Act.
+There have been certain amendments to the legislation, such as the introduction of the Variation of Trusts Act 1958 under the English Law (Application) Act, the Perpetuities and Accumulation (Amendment) Act 2014 and the Purpose Trusts Act 2015.

 Discretionary trust is known and widely applied in Gibraltar and the provisions of the Perpetuities and Accumulations Act 1964 in England apply with some amendments.
-The perpetuity period and the accumulation period now stand at 100 years.
+The perpetuity period now stands at 250 years.